 Description

-Geographical Indication Südtiroler Marille or Marille dell’Alto Adige is exclusively reserved to the fruit spirit obtained from apricots fermented in the Autonomous Province of Südtirol/Alto Adige, distilled and diluted in plants located in the above mentioned geographical area.
+The Südtiroler Marille or Marille dell’Alto Adige Geographical Indication is reserved exclusively for the fruit spirit obtained from apricots fermented in the autonomous province of Südtirol/Alto Adige, and distilled and diluted in establishments located in the same province.

 Production Area

-The production area of Südtiroler Marille GI is within the entire territory of the Autonomous Province of Südtirol/Alto Adige.
+The production area of Südtiroler Marille GI or Marille dell’Alto Adige GI is within the entire territory of the autonomous Province of Bolzano.

 Production Method